leweaver/orangine/README.md

 ﻿# Software Pre-requisites

 ## Windows 10
-You must be running Windows 10 build version 1703 (Creators Update) or higher.
+You must be running Windows 10 build version 2004 (20H1) or higher.
 Run the `winver` program to view which build version you have.
 If you are running an earlier version of Windows, run Windows Update or [Download Windows 10 Disk Image](https://go.microsoft.com/fwlink/p/?LinkId=821363)

 ## Visual Studio
 Visual Studio must be installed in order to satisfy library dependencies and get the windows SDK.

-Visual Studio 2019 16.2 (also Preview 3) is the recommended option (due to [this bug](https://developercommunity.visualstudio.com/content/problem/514953/c-standard-for-intellisense-in-open-folder-cmake-p.html))
+An up to date Visual Studio 2019

-Visual Studio 2017 15.7.5 is the minimum required.
+Visual Studio 2017 15.7.5 is the minimum required (DirectX11 builds only).
+2017 is not supported for DirectX12 builds.

 When installing, ensure you select the following options (in addition to whatever defaults are selected):

 - Desktop Development with Visual C++
   - C++ CMake tools for Windows (see https://docs.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio?view=msvc-160)
 - Game Development with C++
-  - Windows 10 SDK (10.0.18362.0) -
+  - Windows 10 SDK (10.0.19041.0) -
-    - min version required to fix this bug: https://bugs.chromium.org/p/chromium/issues/detail?id=969698
+    - 18362 is min version required to fix this bug: https://bugs.chromium.org/p/chromium/issues/detail?id=969698
+    - 19041 is min version supported by DirectX Helper Library (d3dx12.h)

   - Test Adapter for Google Test (If you want to use the visual studio gtest UI)
 - Python Development (if you want to use mixed mode python debugging in the editor, which you should want!
 See: https://docs.microsoft.com/en-us/visualstudio/python/debugging-mixed-mode-c-cpp-python-in-visual-studio?view=vs-2019)
   - Python native development tools